Customer small business financing solutions delivered through a single, online application.

 Take 15 minutes to find out what you qualify for from 75+ lenders.

-You can also estimate how much you may qualify for if you take out an SBA loan.
+An SBA loan calculator can also help you estimate how much you may qualify for if you take out an SBA loan.
 Once you fill out your information, the calculator will give you a range of dollar figures in which you may be able to borrow.
 This will give you an idea of the types of expenses you may cover and whether or not you might need to seek additional financing elsewhere.
-The inputs for this calculator include:

-Loan term refers to the estimated repayment term of the SBA loan for which you’re applying.
+Term length, or Loan term, refers to the estimated repayment term of the SBA loan for which you’re applying.
 In general, SBA loan terms go up to 10 years for working capital and up to 25 years for real estate.
 Keep in mind that the longer the term is for your loan, the lower your monthly payments will be.

 The annual rate on your SBA loan will have an impact on your monthly payments and your overall cost of borrowing.
 A higher interest rate will lead to higher payments and a more expensive loan.
 SBA loans are variable rate loans based on the Wall Street Journal Prime Rate.